 Russia and the USA: vectors of confrontation

-The basic contradiction is connected with the role of Russia in the global energy sector.
+The basic contradiction is related to Russia's role in the global energy sector.

-From a strategic partnership, relations between Russia and
+From strategic partnership, the relationship between Russia and

-United States in the second half of the 2000s. entered a period of cooling.
+USA in the second half of the 2000s. entered a cooling period.

 2007 These changes were caused by objective shifts in the global